AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

      - Message – Add a new conversation message with additional context
    - Save your updates and confirm the changes appear in the UI.

-- **Result: ✅ The incident record is successfully updated without any access denial errors.**
+- ✅**Result: The incident record is successfully updated without any access denial errors.**

 - ▶️ **Action: Access the SAP Audit Log Viewer and Verify Detailed Logging**
    - Log in  with your user (e.g., XP260-0xx@education.cloud.sap)to the SAP BTP Cockpit and navigate to the SAP Audit Log Viewer.